 I am extremely grateful to see more and more tennis parents and coaches reaching out to me for advice based on my playing and teaching experience.

-Waiting in line is not only boring but it is disruptive to the rest of the players especially when those who wait begin chatting and the coach’s instructions are not being heard by the other players.
+Waiting in line is not only boring but also disruptive to the rest of the players, especially when those who wait begin chatting and the coach’s instructions are not being heard by the other players.

-Following are some of my tips that I have used in my classes to keep all my students happy and getting the best of my instruction:
+The following are some tips that I have used in my classes to keep all my students happy and get the best of my instruction:

 1. A coach should never accept more than 6 players on the court (unless you are conducting a cardio tennis class where the coach feeds more and teaches less).

-2. While some players (first in line) hit the balls that the coach feeds, the others in line should shadow the first player or do some tennis related exercises (ladder, cones etc.) – make sure your students are aware of proper spacing so that no one is hurt.
+2. While some players (first in line) hit the balls that the coach feeds, the others in line should shadow the first player or do some tennis-related exercises (ladder, cones, etc.) – make sure your students are aware of proper spacing so that no one gets hurt.

 3. A coach should line up the players (if there are more than three) in two lines and learn to double-feed (two balls in the air at the same time) so that two players (one from each line) practice their strokes at the same time.

-4. Choose games that involve players as much as possible: 2-3 points before rotating and bringing new players on the court.
-The ones waiting can be put through some drills (cones, ladders etc.) or have them act as ball boys/girls for the ones who play.
+4. Choose games that involve as many players as possible: 2-3 points before rotating and bringing new players on the court.
+Those waiting can be put through some drills (cones, ladders, etc.) or have them act as ball boys/girls for the ones who play.